Select an OCR site

 Note: Past papers, mark schemes and examiner reports for outdated specifications are still available on the 'from 2012' version of the qualification and our past papers material finder.

-This qualification is currently being redeveloped for first teaching in September 2015.
+This qualification has been redeveloped for first teaching in September 2015.
 To find out more visit our new qualification page below.

 All learners beginning a new course of GCSE English will need to be working towards the new specifications.
 The QCA criteria for English see the introduction of a third GCSE: English, English Language and English Literature.
 All three GCSE English specifications have been designed to be enjoyable and inspiring, to allow you to make the most of your passion for English.
 They all provide good links to further study.